Rama Shama Bhama

-Rama Shama Bhama is a 2005 Indian Kannada language comedy film directed by Ramesh Aravind making his directorial debut and the film stars himself in lead role with Kamal Haasan, Urvashi, Daisy Bopanna and Shruthi portraying supporting roles.
+Rama Shama Bhama is a 2005 Indian Kannada-language comedy film directed by Ramesh Aravind, making his directorial debut.
+The film stars Aravind in the lead role, with Kamal Haasan, Urvashi, Daisy Bopanna and Shruthi portraying supporting roles.

 The film revolves around a married cartoonist Rama who has an affair with Priya.
 When she finds out about his personal life, she still continuously pursues him.
-Rest of the film revolves around Rama reuniting with his wife who plans it with the help of his friend.
+The rest of the film revolves around Rama reuniting with his wife, who plans to win him back with the help of his friend.
 The film was produced by K. Manju.
 The cinematography and editing was handled by PKH Dass and Nagendra Urs.
 The film's soundtrack was composed by Gurukiran.

 The film was a remake of the 1995 Tamil film, Sathi Leelavathi which itself was inspired by the 1989 film She Devil.
 The film was critical and a commercial success, and completed a 16-week run at a theatre in Bangalore.